ABOUT OUR SERVICES

 Nonprofit groups like Prison Book Program are the safest source of books for any correctional facility.
 All commercial book vendors (publishers, retailers) utilize a warehouse-based order fulfillment process: a worker retrieves the ordered item(s) and packages the item(s) for sending.
-Introducing contraband into books or book packages is relatively straightforward in this fulfillment process.
+Introducing contraband into books or book packages is relatively straightforward in this model.
 By contrast, nonprofit prison book programs use a well-supervised, communal process for building their inventories and fulfilling orders.
 Our books are a mix of community donations and bulk purchases.

 Furthermore, nonprofit prison book programs do not transact money with book requestors/recipients.
 Books are always free.
 Therefore, there is no financial incentive to introduce contraband.
 Finally, nonprofit prison book programs are staffed by book lovers and people who want to help, not harm, incarcerated people.